 In Banias, he still used the whole blanket as an extra bedsheet, especially during night-time.

 Unfortunately, his situation didn’t improve.
 Because he couldn’t postpone his military service, he had to flee from Banias again – this time to Lebanon.
-For the next journey to Lebanon, his mother prepared a bag mostly filled with clothes, including warm pullovers and food for him: As a reminder of his grandmother, it was of great importance to him.
+For the next journey to Lebanon, his mother prepared a bag mostly filled with clothes, including warm pullovers and food for him and the blanket: As a reminder of his grandmother, it was of great importance to him.

 After one month in Banias, Wael went to Lebanon in August, shortly after Ramadan, where his uncle lived.
 At his uncle’s place, he was offered a mattress to sleep on, but only one blanket to cover during the night.
 As a consequence, Wael used the sheet for covering the mattress on which he slept on and therefore found the next use for it: a bedsheet.

 After two months of staying at his uncle’s place, he moved with a relative of his uncle’s wife from Tripolis to Qubeh in Lebanon.
 At this time, no one offered Wael and his relative a home to rent, so they decided to just sleep in a shop with no electricity and no possibility to cover the window.
 Wael made use of the blanket again: It became a curtain!

 In May 2013, Wael moved to Turkey to join a friend who at the time lived in a store with 20 other people, all sleeping under one roof.
 The blanket, here, was not covering the mattress but the ground and became a protection against the dirty floor.
 During his time in Turkey, he moreover moved to five different stores and used it as a curtain, a blanket or as a carpet.